ink-cow/presets/README.md

 ## Mojo Moo for Krita 5

 Mojo Moo for Krita is huge, basically one giant toolkit split into two ZIP files.
+Download the ZIP files, then import them through the resources menu in Krita.

 ### Hand lettering presets